Glamping Cabins and Timber Units: B2B Supply for Site Developers and Holiday Parks

 Our standard terms are EXW (Ex Works) from the Kaunas factory.
 Delivered options, including DAP or DDP, can be arranged for selected markets and projects; terms are agreed individually per order.
 Your Eurodita contact can discuss EXW terms and shipping options during quotation.
 Transit time depends on destination and freight operator; contact your Eurodita partner for a route-specific estimate.

-No Minimum Order.
-Same Lead Times for Single Units and Fleet Orders.
+Flexible Quote-Based Ordering.
+Same Lead Times for Initial Orders and Fleet Orders.

-Eurodita, a B2B private-label timber building manufacturer in Kaunas, Lithuania, operates with no minimum order quantity on standard catalogue items.
-A holiday park operator or glamping site developer can order a single cabin to test a specification before scaling.
+Eurodita, a B2B private-label timber building manufacturer in Kaunas, Lithuania, operates with quote-based order planning on standard catalogue items.
+A holiday park operator or glamping site developer can order a scoped first order to test a specification before scaling.
 Standard cabin models ship in 2 to 4 weeks from the Kaunas factory; bespoke glamping units to custom dimensions require 4 to 8 weeks, EXW (excluding freight).
 For dealers supplying multiple operators, this model lets you source from one European manufacturer and resell under different client brands.
 See our dealer programme for trade terms.

 Timber Cabin Models Suited to Glamping